tkkcc/AndroidLibLoadingTest/readme.md

 1. in one process, System.load / System.loadLibrary won't reload library with same path
 1. for different library path, it will load(call JNI_OnLoad), but ignore previously loaded external function
 1. with `process` property on activity, activity can do library reload via process restart
-1. with `taskAniffy` property on activity, it will have its own sit in recent view
+1. with `taskAniffy` property on activity, it will have its own seat in recent view

 wechat mini-program use seperate activities for each app, but only 2 processes